 EnergySage Solar Marketplace data

 EnergySage also has access to pricing data provided by our network of pre-screened installation companies who participate in our Solar Marketplace.
-The figures below represent a rough approximation of the range of prices on offer in various states for 2017 to date, after the federal Investment Tax Credit (ITC) is taken into account.
+The figures below represent a rough approximation of the range of prices on offer in various states for, before the federal Investment Tax Credit (ITC) is taken into account.

 Keep in mind that you may qualify for additional rebates and incentives.
 Try our free Instant Estimate tool to get more precise numbers.